Ronald L. Rivest: Biographical Information

 for voting system certification standards; he was chair of the TGDC's

-Computer Security and Transparence Subcommittee.
-He also serves on the Advisory
+Computer Security and Transparency Subcommittee.
+He also serves on the

 Board of the Verified Voting Foundation.
 He is a member of a

 He has worked extensively on statistical post-election tabulation audits, of